nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 1b.
 Social profile requested other than LinkedIn or Github.
     * 1b1.
 JABPro displays error message.
     Use case ends.
 * 3a.
-User does not exist on the social platform.
+Person does not exist on the social platform.
   Use case ends.

 **Use case: Add events relating to candidates**

 **MSS**
-1. User requests to add an event relating to a candidate
+1. User requests to add an event relating to a candidate.
 2. JABPro shows that command has been executed successfully.
 3. JABPro adds the event to the list of events.
    Use case ends.